mpilab-uw/mpilab/content/training/Training-GradPostdoc/_index.md

 * **Open a Compute Canada Account (only if needed)**: follow the detailed steps <a href="https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/">here</a>.
 If you do open a Compute Canada account, you MUST follow the Compute Canada training.
 * **Open a Gitlab account**: UW has an on-site Gitlab repository which is actively used.
 Request access <a href="https://git.uwaterloo.ca/users/sign_in">here</a>.
 * **Open an Overleaf account**: UW has a site licence to Overleaf which is used for writing.
 Open an account <a href="https://www.overleaf.com">here</a>.
+* **Familiarize yourself with the terminal**: Most of the work we do will be using the terminal.
+Need to get used to it.
+If you are a Mac/Linux user, the terminal is directly integrated.
+If you are a Windows users, you can use the <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">Windows Subsystem for Linux</a> which provides you with a linux terminal.
+If you are new to the terminal,
+<a href="https://ubuntu.com/tutorials/command-line-for-beginners#1-overview">take a 1h tutorial.</a>

 ## Communication
 The main communication within the group is done through our google group.
 We also have an active Slack channel for quick discussions/questions.
 You can join both: